Chart Color Schemes

 Cranbrook has shown very soft population growth performance across periods assessed by AreaSearch

-Overseas migration contributed approximately 82% of overall population gains in recent periods for Cranbrook.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Future population dynamics indicate a decline by 2041.
-According to the adopted methodology, Cranbrook's population is expected to contract by 389 persons by that year.
-However, specific age cohorts are projected to grow, notably the 25 to 34 age group, which is anticipated to increase by 131 people over this period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+However, these state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
+Over this period, projections indicate a decline in overall population by 389 persons by 2041.
+However, specific age cohorts like the 25 to 34 group are projected to increase by 131 people.

 Frequently Asked Questions - Population